SherwinRF/greyatom-python-for-data-science/Make-Sense-of-Census/README.md

 ### Learnings from the project

- Learnt NumPy operations, Data Wraggling
+ Learnt NumPy Operations and Data Wrangling using Python